10 Top Recession Proof Tips For Small Businesses to Navigate the Covid-19 Pandemic

-In times of panic people can lose their manners, integrity and humanity.
+In difficult times people can lose their manners, integrity and humanity.

-When all this is over, your people will remember how you conducted your business, think long term brand association, not quick wins to stay afloat.
+In the long run, your people will remember how you conducted your business and navigated through this pandemic – think long term brand association, not quick wins to stay afloat.

-And finally, try not to panic or bury your head in the sand, don’t be the Blockbusters of 2020!
-There will be challenges but together we can do what we can to ride this storm.
+And finally, try not to bury your head in the sand.
+We’re still facing some challenging times, but together we can do what we can to keep riding this storm.

 There will always be good times and bad times, we must sit this out actively, not passively.